sjtuwrk/SunwayMR/README.md

 A parallel computing framework written in C++ more than 8000 lines code.
 We reference much on Spark's RDD design.

-* The newest version code will come soon~

-* After the SunwayMR project is inspected by meac-skl inistitution , it will be opened in whole.

 * Now, we have provided application demos videos in the "demos" file of the project.